 - Construction of PINNs with the help of convex neural networks, data augmentation, and analytical formulations

 - Application on problems such as material modelling, multiscale simulation, dynamics, or model order reduction

-Please register for the tutorial as a group of 2 students by sending an email to Dominik Klein after September 1, 2022.
+Please register for the tutorial as a group of 2 students by sending an email to Dominik Klein between September 1 and October 15, 2023.
 In the email, include your names, matriculation numbers, and a short summary of your knowledge and courses on the subjects of solid mechanics and machine learning.